The British Science Association (BSA) is a charity, founded in 1831 and incorporated by Royal Charter.

 Find out more about the people behind-the-scenes at the BSA.
 Read more

-The BSA has developed an audience model that we use both as a strategic tool and for our evaluation framework.
-We also hope that it may be a useful model for other organisations to use.
+The BSA's audience model is used both as a strategic tool and for our evaluation framework.
 Read more

 The BSA believes that people of all backgrounds and beliefs should be able to engage in science.
 We are putting EDI at the heart of everything we do.
 Read more